Home » Repurposed Furniture » Make Your Own Standing Laptop Table for $20

 tall tv table underneath side

-You can see that the tall t.v. tray table looks just like a regular one, only much taller.
+You can see the tall TV. tray table looks just like a regular one, only much taller.

 patch holes